Topics on this page

 dsa_control <option>

-is replaced with one of the options described in dsa_control options.
+where <option> is replaced with options described in dsa_control options.

 sudo /opt/ds_agent/dsa_control <option>

-is replaced with one of the options described in dsa_control options.
+where <option> is replaced with options described in dsa_control options.

-- Open a Terminal window as an Admin.
+• Open a Terminal window as an Administrator.

 cd "/Library/Application Support/com.trendmicro.DSAgent"